Long Island: East Norwich

 Notable residents in East Norwich have included Thomas Pynchon, an author.
 The racial-makeup of the area comprises of 95.70% White, 0.60% African American, 2.47% Asian, 0.56% from other races, and 0.67% from two or more races.
 Most of its resident’s ancestries were Italian, Irish, German, Polish, and English.

-There area is home to fine restaurants including the popular Rothmann’s Steakhouse & Grill on Northern Boulevard.
+There area is home to fine restaurants including the popular Rothmann’s Steakhouse and Grill on the north side of Northern Boulevard at Route 106.

 The community is served by Oyster Bay East Norwich Central School District which has a small educational community the students in three schools, Theodore Roosevelt Elementary School (Grades K-2), James H. Vernon School (Grades 3-6), and Oyster Bay High School (Grades 7-8, 9-12).